wp-plugins/find-replace/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.6

-Lets you find and replace text in pages, posts and trashed items with a GUI.
+Lets you find and replace text in pages, posts, Custom Post types and trashed items with a GUI.
 Optional: postmeta and low_priority updates

 == Description ==

-Lets you find and replace text in pages, posts and trashed items with a GUI.
+Lets you find and replace text in pages, posts, Custom Post types and trashed items with a GUI.
 Optional: postmeta and low_priority updates

 == Installation ==